 How can I be involved?

 There will be many ways to be part of the process.
-Right now, in the information gathering phase of the process, attend a Community Conversation and provide your feedback—the schedules will be posted on this website, as well as being publicized broadly through Western’s media channels.
+Right now, in the information gathering phase of the process, attend one of Housing's Dining Community Forums and provide your feedback—the schedules will be posted on this website, as well as being publicized broadly through Western’s media channels.